AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_android_uikit.md

 1. Integrate UIKit into your project:

-   1. In `Gradle Scripts/settings.gradle( Project Settings )`, add the jitpack repository.
+   1. In `Gradle Scripts/settings.gradle(Project: <Project name>)`, add the jitpack repository.
 For example:
        ```
       repositories {
          google()